Bayesian parameter-estimation of Galactic binaries in LISA data with Gaussian Process Regression: The pipeline

 The DE algorithm is described in \cite{storn1997differential}.
 The used implementation is the off-the-shelve algorithm part of the SciPy library.
 The values of the hyperparameters are listed in Table \ref{tab:DE}.

-The coordinate descent algorithm is well suitable for parallelization where one search uses multiple CPU cores.
+Comparing the two methods, the coordinate descent algorithm is well suitable for parallelization where one search uses multiple CPU cores.
 Thus coordinate descent has seemingly an advantage over the differential evolution algorithm.
-Though this advantage is neglectable by parallelizing multiple searches, where each CPU core is used for one search window at the time.
+Though this advantage is neglectable by parallelizing multiple searches, where each CPU core is used for one search window at a time.
 Later in Section \ref{section:ldc1-3} we compare the reliability and speed of the two methods by extracting the 10 signals of the LDC1-3 on 20 test runs.